 Catch Phrase: "My name is Jon Taffer.
 For the next five days, you work for me."

 The manager James at Cashmere has a grating habit of tagging his sentences with "All in!"
 The editors mock this by zooming in on him with a whip-crack noise every time he says it.

 "You blew it!", usually directed at owners and/or managers either during the initial visits or during the stress test.

 Cliff Hanger: The Chilleen's episode has a noteworthy one.
-The female owner, who had, along with her husband, a serious drinking problem.
+The female owner, along with her husband, had a serious drinking problem.
 Taffer told them to not touch another drop of alcohol or he was going to walk out and abort the rescue.
 During the stress test, she was confronted by a group of customers who tried to get her to join them in downing shots, and the episode went to commercial on a shot of her standing irresolute.
 From what viewers had already seen, there was real tension as to what she would do after the break.
 When the episode resumed, the owner summoned up the willpower to decline the offer and walk away.

 Didn't Think This Through: A recurring theme is people with no experience in the restaurant or hospitality industry buying bars with their life savings, apparently thinking that they're money-generating machines all by themselves.

 Dirty Old Man: The owner of "Dimples", to a very uncomfortable degree.

 Don't Try This at Home: In the episode "Characters Assassination", an atomizer is featured as one of the new tools that will be used for the relaunch of Moon Runners Saloon (formerly known as Characters).
 A note appears saying that only professional bartenders should use it and people shouldn't try it at home.